American Crossword Puzzle Tournament

-The American Crossword Puzzle Tournament is a crossword-solving tournament held annually in February, March, or April.
-Due to the COVID-19 pandemic, the 2020 tournament was canceled.
-In April 2021, the 43rd tournament was held virtually.
-Founded in 1978 by Will Shortz, who still directs the tournament, it is the oldest and largest crossword tournament held in the United States; the 2019 event set an attendance record with 741 competitors, including over 200 rookies.
+The American Crossword Puzzle Tournament (ACPT) is a crossword-solving tournament held annually in February, March, or April.
+Founded in 1978 by Will Shortz, who still directs the tournament, it is the oldest and largest crossword tournament held in the United States; the 2023 event set an attendance record with more than 750 competitors.

 For its first 30 years the contest was held at the Marriott in Stamford, Connecticut, but owing to increasing popularity, in 2008 it moved to the larger Marriott Brooklyn Bridge in Brooklyn, New York.
 In 2015, the tournament returned to Stamford.

 The tournament traditionally begins Friday evening with social games and a wine-and-cheese reception.
 More games are played on Saturday evening, many of them adaptations of television game shows.

+Due to the COVID-19 pandemic, the 2020 tournament was canceled.
+In April 2021, the 43rd tournament was held virtually.

 Participants and divisions

 Anyone can participate, although registration is limited.
 Participants compete as members of at least two divisions, with prizes awarded based on division.
 All participants are members of Division A and a regional division; those 25 years old or younger, or at least 50, are also members of an age division.
 Membership in Divisions B–E and the Rookie Division is based on the participant's past or present tournament status.
 For the purposes of prizes contestants compete simultaneously in all divisions for which they are eligible, with no more than one cash prize per contestant.

 The 11 regional divisions include ten U.S. divisions and a "Foreign" division for the rest of the world.
 Geographically, three of the 10 U.S. divisions – West, Midwest, and South – span most of the country.
 The remaining seven divisions are in the northeastern United States, with three of the seven located in the state of New York.

+In 2024 a "Pairs" division was added in which pairs of individuals work collaboratively to solve the same puzzles solved by the individual participants.
+Scoring and other rules are the same.
+Pairs participants are not included in the various geographic and age divisions.